-ENG0229 Sophomore Year
+ENG0229

-Prerequisite: A- or better in English I and teacher recommendation English II Honors is designed to further hone the reading, writing, speaking, and listening skills of sophomores who have been identified as Honors level students.
+Prerequisite: A- or better in English I and teacher recommendation

+English II Honors is designed to further hone the reading, writing, speaking, and listening skills of sophomores who have been identified as Honors level students.
 Students will read widely across a range of genres (novels, nonfiction, poetry, short stories, and drama) and write frequently in a variety of modes (analytical, creative, persuasive, expository, narrative, and personal).
 Students should expect to read challenging material, think critically, write for a variety of purposes, and engage in daily student-centered discussions.
 Students should be prepared for rigor in all aspects of the course.
-SAT preparation for the
+Preparation for the SAT is embedded.